a-h-abram/audio-visualiser/ReadMe.md

 - Playing the original song & live-analysing the filtered song

 During the music:
-- Getting byte frequencies
+- Getting the current frequencies in byte format
-- Detecting the highest frequencies and parsing the next 20 bytes
+- Detecting the highest frequencies and parsing the next 20/50 bytes
-- If the next 4 or 9 bytes, the frequencies are still high, it's probably a drum
+- If the next 4 or 9 frequencies are still high, it's probably a drum
 - If its a drum, I send the information to the 3D scene to increase animation speed, apply some shaders, ...

 ## Author
 - Anas Habib ABRAM
 > Contact: anas-habib.abram@hotmail.com
-> Favorite Quote: "I know how to make coffee"
+> Personal Achievement: "I know how to make coffee"

 ## License
 MIT